Store Locks

 const local variables

-Declare a local variable with 'const' to signal that it will not change after its first assignment.
+Declare a local variable with const to signal that it will not change after its first assignment.
 The compiler rejects any later assignment to it — reassigning or appending to a const variable is a compile error.

 This is handy for configuration values or lookup tables that should never be overwritten by accident deep inside a long function.